String geometry phenomenology: Evaluation of the potential

 \subsection{Solving the condition for $\phi$}

-In this subsection, we will solve the condition Eq.\eqref{phieq} completely and obtain a series solution, in order to avoid the domain with infinite degrees of freedom, as stated in the end of Section \ref{sec:heterocom}.
+In this subsection, we will solve the condition Eq.\eqref{phieq} completely and obtain a series solution, in order to avoid infinite degrees of freedom, as stated in the end of Section \ref{sec:heterocom}.
 We solve Eq.\eqref{phieq} in terms of a formal power series $\phi=\sum_{i=0}^{\infty}\phi_i$.
 By substituting, we get

 Thus, the conditions to be satisfied at each order are given by

 Here, we introduce the Green function $G(x,y)$ satisfied $\nabla_x^2 G(x,y)=\delta^6(x-y)$.
 We obtain

 We further calculate as